OpenDreamProject/vscode-opendream/README.md

 # OpenDream for Visual Studio Code

-Work-in-progress extension for VSC to add task runner and debugger support for [OpenDream](https://github.com/OpenDreamProject/).
+An extension for VSCode to add task runner and debugger support for [OpenDream](https://github.com/OpenDreamProject/).

 Best used in combination with [DreamMaker Language Client](https://marketplace.visualstudio.com/items?itemName=platymuus.dm-langclient).

+## Features

+- Full VSCode debugger integration (breakpoints, stepping, variable inspection, etc.)
+- Automatic management of required binaries, including downloading releases from Github or compiling from source as appropriate
+- Hot reloading of interface and resource files

+## How To Use

+Simply install the extension, open a folder containing your DME file, and start debugging.
+The extension will automatically grab the latest releases of OpenDream and the SS14 Launcher, compile your DME, start the server and the client and connect them.
+Optionally, you can configure the path to your OpenDream source directory or add the OpenDream source directory to your workspace to compile from source instead.

 ## License